-- If the parties fail to settle any dispute in accordance with clause 23.2, the parties may agree to submit the dispute for resolution to the non-exclusive jurisdiction of the courts of South Australia, Australia.
+- If the parties fail to settle any dispute in accordance with clause 23.2, the parties may agree to submit the dispute for resolution to the non-exclusive jurisdiction of the courts of Western Australia, Australia.

 - Each party must, to the extent possible, continue to perform its obligations under the Terms during a dispute until the resolution of such dispute.

 - Nothing in this clause 23 is to be taken as preventing any party to a dispute from seeking interlocutory relief in respect of such dispute.